Using our Voice

 Organizational Capacity: Does Foraker have the financial and human resources to engage in the required advocacy?

 Nonprofit leaders have more opportunities than they may realize to present points to legislators and other decision makers about the value of the sector in Alaska and the benefits we bring to our communities.
 Foraker has drafted “talking points” that you may use when you meet with decision makers — or when you’re visiting with the public or community groups.
 Feel free to use these points, and of course, to tell the stories of ways your organization works in the community.

 Do your board and staff need ideas on how to serve as advocates for the sector and your organization.
 We’ve added some thoughts for you on ways to do that, too.

 You’ll find both sets of “talking points” here.

-- Challenge local sales and property taxation on Alaska nonprofits
+- Challenge local taxation and fees on nonprofits throughout Alaska